Timothy Kraft

-Timothy E. Kraft (April 10, 1941 – January 21, 2024) was a retired Democratic political consultant, best known as the campaign manager for the unsuccessful reelection bid of U.S. President Jimmy Carter.
-In September 1980, only weeks before the general election, he stepped down amid an uncorroborated charge, later resolved, that he had previously used cocaine.
+Timothy E. Kraft (April 10, 1941 – January 21, 2024) was a Democratic political consultant, best known as the campaign manager for the unsuccessful reelection bid of U.S. President Jimmy Carter.

 Background

 The son of a pediatrician, Kraft was born into a staunchly Democratic family in Noblesville, Indiana.
 He was raised in the then-Republican stronghold of Muncie, Indiana.
 In 1963, he graduated with a degree in government from Dartmouth College in Hanover, New Hampshire; from 1963 to 1965, he served in the Peace Corps in Guatemala.
 He worked part-time on the staff of U.S. Senator Birch Bayh of Indiana, a Carter primary opponent in 1976.
 In 1966 and 1967, Kraft engaged in graduate work in Latin American studies at Georgetown University in Washington, D.C.
 Thereafter, he was something of a political wanderer during the era of the Vietnam War.